ttu/ruuvitag-sensor/developer_notes.md

 Nowadays the firmware can also be updated with the Ruuvi Station app which is available for Android and iOS.

-## Bluez commands used by RuuviTag package
+## BlueZ commands used by RuuviTag package

 Reset bluetooth device:
 ```sh